dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 7. To assay the value of a string of bit gold, Bob checks and verifies the challenge bits, the proof of work string, and the timestamp.

-There are two crucial differences between Szabo\'s approach and Bitcoin.
+There are two crucial differences between Szabo's approach and Bitcoin.
 The first is that bit gold requires two separate registries: one for recording timestamps (to note when the bit gold was created), and one for recording property titles (to see who is owning the bit gold).
 The